 Whenever a pregnant woman has to undergo the painful process of miscarriage, it is always advised that she gets a miscarriage certificate from the hospital.
 This miscarriage certificate or miscarriage letter is required on a number of levels ranging from legal to personal and medical reasons.

-- Sometimes, miscarriage is induced clinically because the fetus is not normal.
-He might have anomalies which are disabling for the baby and family.
-In such special conditions, miscarriage is legal to induce, and a letter produced by the hospital saves the mother, family and the hospital from a lot of fuss.
+2. Sometimes, miscarriage is induced clinically because the fetus is not normal.
+He might have anomalies that are disabling for the baby and family.
+In such special conditions, miscarriage is legal to induce, and a letter produced by the hospital saves the mother, family, and the hospital from a lot of fuss.

 Who issues a miscarriage letter/certificate?